Tomb of Aegisthus: Name

-Family tree of the House of Atreus, showing most of the major characters in the myth of Aegisthus.

 The tomb is named for Aegisthus, the mythological lover of Clytemnestra, wife of king Agamemnon of Mycenae.
 In Greek mythology, Aegisthus first murdered Atreus, Agamemnon's father, in order to restore his own father Thyestes to the throne; then, after Agamemnon drove him from power and departed for the Trojan War, Aegisthus became the lover of Clytemnestra and, on Agamemnon's return from Troy, assisted her in murdering the king.
 He then ruled Mycenae for seven years until he was killed in turn by Orestes, Agamemnon's son, alongside Clytemnestra.

 The nearby Treasury of Atreus or 'Tomb of Agamemnon' was traditionally known by that name long before the renewal of archaeological interest in it in the 19th century.
 (Note: Pausanias mentions 'underground chambers of Atreus and his children, in which were stored their treasures ... and the grave of Agamemnon.'.
 The tholos had remained visible since Antiquity, and was named the 'Tomb of Atreus' by Claude-Louis Fourmont, who visited Mycenae in 1729–1730.
 Edward Daniel Clarke, who travelled to Mycenae at the beginning of the 19th century, was aware that it was traditionally known as the 'Treasury of Atreus' and identified with the tomb of Agamemnon mentioned in Pausanias, but disputed the identification based on discrepancies between Pausanias' account and the observable ruins.)
 The Tomb of Aegisthus is so named because it is positioned adjacent to another tholos, known as the 'Tomb of Clytemnestra'.
 (Note: Like that of the Treasury of Atreus, the origin of the name 'Tomb of Clytemnestra' is obscure.
 It was certainly visible above ground early in the 19th century; in 1876, Heinrich and Sophia Schliemann conducted excavations in the tomb, which Heinrich named only as 'The Treasury near the Lions' Gate' in his publication of the excavations.
 However, by the time of Christos Tsountas' excavations of 1892, he referred to it as the 'Tomb of Clytemnestra', and implied that the name had already gained general currency; in 1893, Thomas Kay, a travelling member of the Manchester Literary and Philosophical Society, wrote of visiting 'that which is called the Tomb of Clytemnestra'.
 It can therefore be said for certain that the name 'Tomb of Clytemnestra' had become securely attached to the tholos by the turn of the 20th century, either before or after Schliemann's excavations.)
 The precise origin of its name is uncertain: Christos Tsountas, who first published the rediscovery of the tomb in 1892, did not name it, only referring to it as "another [tomb] not far from the Lions' Gate", nor did he assign it a name in his 1897 publication of The Mycenaean Age.
 Alan Wace mentioned that the tomb is "now christened the Tomb of Aegisthus" in his 1923 write-up of his excavations, and had previously referred to it by that name in the excavation daybook of 1922.